ThibHlln/smartcpp/README.md

     python -m pip install smartcpp

+You can also use a link to the GitHub repository directly:

+	python -m pip install git+https://github.com/ThibHlln/smartcpp.git

-Alternatively, you can download the source code (*i.e.* this repository) and use the command:
+Alternatively, you can download the source code (*i.e.* the GitHub repository) and, from the downloaded directory itself, run the command:

     python setup.py install